 For more information on North Dakota taxes, visit the North Dakota Office of State Tax Commissioner website here.

-New Mexico has stated to PaycheckCity’s tax research team as of November 14, 2019 that they will continue using federal Form W-4 for withholding and will not be creating their own state-specific W-4 for 2020.
-They are hoping to have their FYI-330 and FYI-104 updated by the end of November.
+New Mexico has stated to PaycheckCity’s tax research team as of November 14, 2019, that they will continue using federal Form W-4 for withholding and will not be creating their own state-specific W-4 for 2020.

 For more information on New Mexico taxes, visit the New Mexico Taxation and Revenue Department website here.

-For more information on Utah taxes, visit the Utah State Tax Commission website here.
+For more information on Utah taxes, visit the Utah State Tax Commission website.